MI-OSiRIS/mi-osiris.github.io/_posts/2016-11-16-moving-usgs-data-with-dlt-and-osiris-at-sc16.md

 category : article
 title: Moving USGS Data With DLT And OSiRIS At SC16
-tagline: Rapid Distribution of Earth Science Data with the Earth Observation Depot Network and the Data Logistics Toolkit tags : [ sc16, supercomputing, conferences, dlt ]
+tagline: Rapid Distribution of Earth Science Data with the Earth Observation Depot Network and the Data Logistics Toolkit tags : [ sc16, supercomputing, conferences, dlt, papers ]
 ---
 {% include JB/setup %}